United4Surveillance/signal-detection-tool/README.md

 ### Signals

-The Signals tab can look like this when using the test data and stratification by age group, county and sex.
+The Signals tab can look like this when using the test data and stratification by age group, county and sex and using a timetrend algorithm with pandemic correction:
 ![](man/figures/README-signals_tab.PNG)
 ![](man/figures/README-timeseries.PNG)
 ![](man/figures/README-signal_detection_table.PNG)